muditmathur2020/muditmathur2020/README.md

   <img src="https://raw.githubusercontent.com/coderjojo/coderjojo/master/img/github.gif" width=100>
   <br><br>
   <samp>
-    I'm <a href="https://www.linkedin.com/in/mudit-mathur99/">Mudit Mathur</a> currently a Third Year CSE student at <a href="https://www.srmist.edu.in/">@SRM :school: </a> and aspiring software developer:computer:.
-Interested in working on Machine Learning, Python, Java and currently learning about Data Science.
+    I'm <a href="https://www.linkedin.com/in/mudit-mathur99/">Mudit Mathur</a> currently a Final Year CSE student at <a href="https://www.srmist.edu.in/">@SRM :school: </a> and working as Data Scientist at World's Largest Brewer - AB InBev.
+Interested in working on Machine Learning, MLOps, Web Development, Java(DSA).
 Occasionaly I do participate in Hackathons :bulb: and I have a love/hate relationship with Programming :neutral_face:
   </samp>
 </p>